Falcon Heavy Viasat-3 F3 Launch & Landing

 - Free parking, a guaranteed viewing spot and no need to show up many hours early

-- If scrubbed prior to checkin, ticket still valid for the next attempt (in same launch period)
+- If scrubbed prior to checkin, ticket still valid for the next attempt

 DELAY/SCRUB POLICY: Tickets are generally non-refundable.